daviddiener/daviddiener_hugo/content/posts/automating_api_docs/index.md

 #### Drawbacks
 However, TSOA necessitates adding annotations to routes, controllers, and enforces specific structures for entity models, which might introduce extra work or conflicts with existing coding styles.
 Additionally, if your project does not use TypeScript, TSOA might not be a suitable choice due to its TypeScript dependency.

-### Postman + P20 + Redoc: A Testing-Driven Approach
+### Postman + p2o + Redoc: A Testing-Driven Approach

 This strategy revolves around using Postman, for creating API requests, tests, and saving response examples.
-The [postman-to-openapi (P20)](https://joolfe.github.io/postman-to-openapi/) library bridges the gap by converting Postman collections into OpenAPI specifications.
+The [postman-to-openapi (p2o)](https://joolfe.github.io/postman-to-openapi/) library bridges the gap by converting Postman collections into OpenAPI specifications.
 Finally, [Redoc](https://github.com/Redocly/redoc), an open source tool for generating documentation from OpenAPI, transforms the OAS into user-friendly and interactive API documentation.

 1. **Exporting Your Postman Collection**: First things first, head over to the "Collection" menu within Postman.
 Select the "Export" option, and ensure you choose "Collection v2.1" for the export format.
 This creates a file containing all your API requests and tests.

-2. **Installing P20**:  Next, we'll install P20 (postman-to-openapi).
-Open your terminal and use the following command to install P20 using npm:
+2. **Installing p2o**:  Next, we'll install p2o.
+Open your terminal and use the following command to install p2o using npm:

 ```
 npm i postman-to-openapi -g